 - John Doe gets a link to the test: app.codility.com/tests/1/details and enters it.

 - John Doe doesn’t have an account so is redirected to a login page.

-- John Doe uses Sign in with SAML with his email address: email@example.com
+- John Doe uses his email address to log in with SAML: firstname.lastname@example.org

 - John Doe successfully logs in through XYZ Identity Provider and is redirected back to Codility to app.codility.com/tests/1/details page.
 John is assigned to the “EMEA” team (instead of the default team) as the test belongs to that team.

 Important points to take into account:

 - If you don't have user provisioning enabled, to be able to log in through SAML, the user should be added by an admin and have an active account in Codility.